-Importantly, ensure the stock trading application selected is registered in Canada, regulated by IIROC and a member of the Canadian Investor Protection Fund (CIPF), which provides some protection for investors in the event a member firm becomes insolvent.
+Importantly, ensure the stock trading application selected is registered in Canada, regulated by CIRO and a member of the Canadian Investor Protection Fund (CIPF), which provides some protection for investors in the event a member firm becomes insolvent.

 Many well-known stock trading apps in Canada, including those offered by banks, independent discount brokers and other financial services firms, meet this standard.

 Some mobile trading apps have integrated game design features such as bursts of confetti, animations and other prompts that celebrate trades and investments.
 While “gamification” of mobile trading apps is more common in the United States, elements – such as free stock bonuses to onboard new investors – are finding their way onto Canadian apps.

 A recent Canadian study found that investors using ‘gamified’ mobile trading apps took more risk and traded more casually than when completing their buys and sells through their desktop computers.
 Meanwhile, an American study revealed that trading apps encourage people to chase past returns, buying assets that may already be near the top of the market.

 In other words, investors should monitor their trading to ensure they are taking on appropriate risk, taking the necessary time to think through their investments, and trading with their financial planning goals top-of-mind, regardless of the trading platform they use.
 Rushing into investments or feeling pressured to invest could be signs of investment fraud.
 Learn more about the fraud warning signs.